-• An official transcript is required for any course to be transferred to PLU.
+- An official transcript is required for any course to be transferred to PLU.
 It is the responsibility of the student to obtain all needed documentation from the other college or university.
 Transcripts become the property of the university and will not be returned to the student, photocopied for the student, or forwarded to another site.
 Official transcripts are documents that have appropriate certification (seal/signature) from the other college/university and have been submitted in an official manner (normally sealed by the institution and submitted directly from the institution).
-Official transcripts are required from all colleges/universities attended.

-- Courses completed with a grade of C- or higher at regionally accredited colleges or universities normally will be accepted for credit as passing grades.
+Official transcripts are required from all colleges/universities attended. - Courses completed with a grade of C- or higher at regionally accredited colleges or universities normally will be accepted for credit as passing grades.
 Transfer courses are not calculated into the PLU grade point average.
 Courses from all other colleges/universities are subject to course-to-course evaluation by the Registrar's Office.
 Not all courses offered by other colleges and universities are transferable to PLU.
 Guidance is available through the Transfer Equivalency Guides for community colleges on-line. - A student may transfer a maximum of 96 semester hours.
 Of these, the maximum transferable from a two-year school is 64 semester hours.
 Credits from quarter-hour colleges or universities transfer on a two-thirds equivalency basis.
 (For example, a five quarter hour course transfers as 3.33 semester hours). - Philosophy, religion, literature or language courses taken through correspondence, online, and independent studies are not accepted to fulfill the general education program elements in Literature, Philosophy, Religion, or Languages.
 Once a student has matriculated at PLU, departmental approval is required for a course to transfer in to meet general education program elements in Literature, Philosophy, Religion, or Languages. - Transfer courses must be a minimum of three semester hours to fulfill a PLU four-hour general education element requirement.
-Transfer courses to fulfill any other semester hour general education program element (for example, Physical Education course) must be a minimum of twothirds of the PLU hour requirement. - All two-year and community college courses transfer as lower-division credit regardless of upper-division equivalency. - The final 32 semester hours of a student's program must be completed in residence at PLU.
-No transfer credit may be applied during a student's final 32 hours in a degree program. - The Pacific Lutheran University grade point average reflects only PLU work.
+Transfer courses to fulfill any other semester hour general education program element (for example, Physical Education course) must be a minimum of two-thirds of the PLU hour requirement. - All two-year and community college courses transfer as lower-division credit regardless of upper-division equivalency. - Out of the final 40 semester hours of a student's program, at least 32 semester hours must be completed in residence at PLU.
+That is, no more than 8 transfer credits may be applied during a student's final 40 hours in a degree program.
+(Special programs such as 3-2 Engineering and Study Away during a semester or January term are excluded from this limitation.) - The Pacific Lutheran University grade point average reflects only PLU work.
 A student's grade point average cannot be improved by repeating a course elsewhere. - Credits from unaccredited schools or non-traditional programs are subject to review by the appropriate academic departments and the Registrar's Office and are not normally transferable to PLU. - Students who complete a bachelor's degree from an accredited college or university before matriculation at PLU will be admitted with senior standing of 90 semester hours.
 Students may transfer in a maximum of 96 semester hours or 144 quarter hours; of these the maximum transferable from a two-year school is 64 semester of 96 quarter hours.
 These students will have satisfied all general education program elements except for four hours in religion (from Christian Traditions), four hours in Perspectives on Diversity, the senior seminar requirement, and, where appropriate, the College of Arts and Sciences requirement.
 A bachelor's degree does not automatically satisfy the mathematics or foreign language entrance requirements.